 Most of the falls are within Argentinean territory, but from the Brazilian side a more panoramic view is obtained.
 They will take your breath away.
 An absolute wonder of nature.

 Patagonia is without doubt one of the most mesmerizing places of the world.
 It encompasses the South of both Argentina and Chile.
 The name Patagonia stands for "Land of the Big Feet".
 Legends say that discoverer Ferdinand Magellan and his crew saw a tribe of nine foot tall giants with big feet.
 He named the tribe the Patagons or big feet.
-Many people use the term "alaska argentina" when they're not familiar with the real name of the region. it is the absolute highlight of travel in Argentina.
+Many people use the term "alaska argentina" when they're not familiar with the real name of the region.
+It's the absolute highlight of travel in Argentina.

 Tierra del Fuego (Spanish for "Land of Fire") is an archipelago separated from the Southernmost tip of the South American mainland by the Strait of Magellan.
 The southern point of the archipelago forms Cape Horn.